t0xid/For-Anyone-Who-Walks-Revamp/README.md

 a revamp of iamevn's 3ds app: for-anyone-who-walks-a-lot

 ### What do i mean "revamp"?
-well, i downloaded the app and while it works it was a bit when displaying text as it was adding coins.
+well, i downloaded the app and while it works it was a bit weird when displaying text as it was adding coins.

 i thought it odd and decided to download the source code and fix up formatting on just 2 lines in the code. i needed to fix more than 2 lines.